PradeepM25/Studen-Portfolio/README.md

 - **Interactive Elements**: Smooth scrolling and hover effects for a better user experience.
 - **Animated Sections**: Animations to make the site more engaging.

-## Project Skeleton
-The basic structure of the project is as follows: